mbabynames search ✿

-Manon is a two-syllable name of English origin, meaning "noble and strong".
+from the French, meaning "beloved".
+Manon is a two-syllable name of French origin, meaning "beloved".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2